The Best Thanksgiving Stuffing

 My Thanksgiving Tip for the Best Thanksgiving Stuffing!

 I’ve done this for years.
 Laminate your recipes and grab some cookie sheets.
-Place all of the measured ingredients on each cookie sheet for each recipe so those who are helping with the meal can make each recipe with ease.
+Place all of the measured ingredients on each cookie sheet so those who are helping with the meal can easily make each recipe.

 Organize Your Recipes